 Onion Allergy Symptoms

-Allergic reactions to onions can be interior or external.
+Allergic reactions to onions or onion allergy symptoms can be interior or external.
 External reactions often result from getting in touch with or smelling onions.
 While internal reactions come from taking in onions.

 An individual’s reaction or allergic reaction can appear at different times and at different degrees.
 Some people have instant reactions, while other people don’t show symptoms for at least 24 hours.
 The stage of their allergic reaction relies on how hypersensitive they are to onions.